Codeception/AspectMock/docs/Test.md

 # AspectMock\Test

 `AspectMock\Test` class is a builder of test doubles.
-Any object can be enhanced and turned to test double with the call to `double` method.
+Any object can be enhanced and turned to a test double with the call to `double` method.
 This allows to redefine any method of object with your own, and adds mock verification methods.

 **Recommended Usage**: